Tyson Bagent: 2024 season

 Bagent entered the 2024 offseason competing with Brett Rypien for the Bears' second-string quarterback slot, the latter having experience under new offensive coordinator Shane Waldron's system, but ultimately secured the job.

-He served as the backup to rookie Caleb Williams, with limited on-field action.
+He was the backup to rookie Caleb Williams, with limited on-field action.

 2025 season

 On August 20, 2025, Bagent signed a two-year, $10 million contract extension with the Bears.
-He was in tears after signing the contract and expressed gratitude for the extension, stating that it was a weight off his shoulders as well as his family's shoulders, after saying that "there's definitely a lot of things and people that I think I can certainly help with this gift I've been blessed with".
+He was in tears after signing the contract and expressed gratitude for the extension, saying that it was a weight off his shoulders as well as his family's shoulders.
+He stated: "There's definitely a lot of things and people that I think I can certainly help with this gift I've been blessed with."
 He was the first quarterback to be extended by the Bears since Jay Cutler in 2014.

 After competing with newly signed Case Keenum for the spot in the offseason, he remained the second-string quarterback to Williams for the 2025 season.
 In Chicago's Week 9 win over the Cincinnati Bengals, Bagent lined up at wide receiver for a double pass in which he caught a lateral from Williams before throwing it back, after which Williams ran for an 18-yard gain.
 According to Bagent, head coach Ben Johnson called the play "Baby Daddy" in tribute to Bagent and his newborn daughter.
 He also briefly entered the Week 11 game in Minnesota at receiver to draw the attention of pass rusher Andrew Van Ginkel away from Williams.